Juliana-89/Bellabeat-Case-Study-SQL-and-Power-BI/README.md

 ## 📝 Introduction

 The **BellaBeat Case Study** is a capstone project for the **Google Data Analytics Professional Certificate** on Coursera.
-In this case study, I will perform various real-world tasks of a junior data analyst at a fictional company called Cyclistic.
+In this case study, I will perform various real-world tasks of a junior data analyst at a fictional company called Bella Beat.
 Ask, prepare, process, analyze, share, and act are the stages of the data analysis process that I will use to solve the key business problems.

 ## 💬 Background